Gnosis-Builders/Resources/README.md

 **[3] Open source solutions supporting zkBridge**

 **Project Description:** A new approach is put forth by zkBridge for building trustless, extensible, permissionless, universal, and efficient cross-chain bridges using ZKP.
-This topic allows you to submit your own ideas for creating end-to-end zkBridge solutions across the Gnosis Chain as a public benefit and fostering an open ecosystem for creating a safe, effective, and all-encompassing foundation for multichain interoperability.
+This topic allows you to submit your ideas for creating end-to-end zkBridge solutions across the Gnosis Chain as a public benefit and fostering an open ecosystem for creating a safe, effective, and all-encompassing foundation for multichain interoperability.

 **Resources:**
   * [zkBridge track, Berkeley Center for Responsible Decentralized Intelligence](https://zk-hacking.org/tracks/zk_bridge_track/)